Program temporary fix

-In IBM terminology, a program temporary fix or product temporary fix (PTF), sometimes depending on date, is a one or more bug fixes distributed in a form ready to install.
+In IBM terminology, a program temporary fix or product temporary fix (PTF) is a software fix, or a group of fixes, distributed in a form ready to install.

-A PTF normally follows an Authorized Program Analysis Report (APAR), and where an "APAR fix" was issued, the PTF "is a tested APAR" or set of APAR fixes.
-However, if an APAR is resolved as "Fixed If Next" or "Permanent Restriction" then there may be no PTF fixing it, only a subsequent release.
+A PTF normally follows an Authorized Program Analysis Report (APAR).
+When an APAR fix is issued, the PTF is generally a tested APAR fix, or a set of APAR fixes.
+However, if an APAR is resolved as "Fixed If Next" or "Permanent Restriction", there may be no PTF for the current release, only a correction in a later release.

-PTF installation
+PTFs are used across multiple IBM platforms and are installed using platform-specific service tools.
+On IBM i, PTFs can be applied either temporarily or permanently, with temporarily applied fixes remaining reversible until they are made permanent.
+IBM i also distributes fixes in aggregated forms such as cumulative PTF packages and PTF groups.
+On z/OS, PTFs are commonly installed and tracked using System Modification Program/Extended (SMP/E).
+On z/VM, VMSES/E provides an installation and service toolset used for servicing software levels, including corrective service delivered as PTFs.

+History and development

-Initially, installations had to install service via a semi-manual process.
+IBM developed formal service workflows and tools to manage the distribution and installation of software fixes on its operating systems.
+Initially, installations had to install service through a semi-manual process.